 The Scottish Government declared a Climate Emergency in 2019 and has set a target of becoming a Net Zero Nation by 2045.
-The impacts of the climate emergency are becoming increasingly real to those living, working and visiting the National Park, with more frequent flooding and landslips seriously damaging people's homes, communities and businesses.
+The impacts of the climate emergency are becoming increasingly real to those living, working and visiting the National Park with more frequent flooding and landslips, seriously damaging people's homes, communities and businesses.
 Our warmer and wetter climate also threatens nature, with some habitats and species struggling to adapt to these quickly snowballing changes.

-Forecasted increases in extreme weather events and rising temperatures mean that we will see more of these impacts here, for example more blue-green algae blooms in lochs, and tree diseases affecting our forests; challenging conditions for agriculture, such as spread of diseases leading to higher vet and medical costs; increasing pressure on infrastructure, such as roads and bridges; and on society from increased flooding, landslides, storms, wildfires and drought. <image> over the coming decades with rainfall events becoming more intense all year round, leading to an increase in flooding.
+Forecasted increases in extreme weather events and rising temperatures mean that we will see more of these impacts here, for example more blue-green algal blooms in lochs, and tree diseases affecting our forests; challenging conditions for agriculture such as spread of diseases leading to higher vet and medical costs; increasing pressure on infrastructure, such as roads and bridges; and on society from increased flooding, landslides, storms, wildfires and drought.
+For example, Adaptation Scotland estimates that winter rainfall in Scotland will increase by 8-19% over the coming decades with rainfall events becoming more intense all year round, leading to an increase in flooding.